storageos/storageos.github.io/_docs/platforms/azure-aks/index.md

 ## Kubernetes with StorageOS

-Kubernetes and StorageOS communicate with each other to perform actions such as creation, deletion or mounting of volumes.
-StorageOS implements communication using CSI.
-By using CSI, Kubernetes and StorageOS communicate over a Unix domain socket, handled by the Kubelet on the Host.
+Kubernetes and StorageOS communicate with each other to perform actions such as creation, deletion or mounting volumes.
+The standard communication procedure uses REST API calls.
+However, StorageOS also implements communication using CSI.
+By using CSI, Kubernetes and StorageOS communicate over a Unix domain socket.
+That socket is handled by the Kubelet in the Host.

 ## CSI (Container Storage Interface) Note